stnielse/stnielse/README.md

 🔒 GitHub Enterprise Server: `https://github.myriad.com/stnielse`

-Due to privacy and access controls, most of this work is private, but depending on the day can contain a large portion of my output.
+Due to security controls, most of this work is private, but depending on the day can contain a large portion of my output.